 All of these costs are short-term and finite, whereas many of the returns are long-term and infinite.

-Hiring a person well-suited for a job, as well as the organization, is an art, not an exact science.
-An art by definition is open to failure.
+Hiring a person who is well-suited for a job, as well as the organization, is an art, not an exact science.
+An art, by definition, is open to failure.
 However, experience has taught me a lot about hiring well.
 Using a structured approach to hiring dramatically increases the odds of success.